-Prerequisite: WRTG 112, WRTG 101, or WRTG 101S.
+Prerequisite: WRTG 112 or equivalent.
 A study of the culture of Europe's northernmost Celtic peoples-the Scots.
 Assignments include advanced reading and research.
 Students may receive credit for only one of the following courses: ENGL 288I or ENGL 388I.